ml6team/quick-tips/structured_data/2021_06_07_timeseries_labeling_tools/README.md

 As Grafana is build as a dashboard tool, it is very flexible in making very different plots, combining different parameters.

 #### Export
-This is one of the less attractive points of Grafana for labelling.
+This is one of the less attractive points of Grafana for labeling.
 The annotation data is stored in a Grafana database, which can be queried using the API: [https://grafana.com/docs/grafana/latest/http_api/annotations/](https://grafana.com/docs/grafana/latest/http_api/annotations/).

 On the other hand annotations can be imported from various sources, so Grafana can be interesting to visualize annotation.